kyldvs/books/fiction/fantasy/lit-rpg/wandering-inn/notes.md

   - Az'kerash orders his minions to bring him just Ryoka's head.
 Frozen or in stasis.
   - Erin reveals Regrika and Ikriss killed Brunkr.
 A fight breaks out in the Inn.
 - 4.30
-  - Ikriss regroups.
-Az'kerash sends the rest of his minions to Liscor to kill Zel.
+  - Ijvani regroups.
+Az'kerash starts to send the rest of his minions to Liscor to kill Zel.
   - Venitra catches Ryoka.
 Ivolethe interferes, breaking the rules.
 Ivolethe falls from the sky and breaks.
   - Ryoka yells at Teriarch.
 She shouts Az'kerash's name triggering [Word of Death].
 Ryoka dies.
+- 4.31
+  - Teriarch saves Ryoka.
+He is furious.
+He injures Venitra and unleashes his fury on Az'kerash.
+  - Ryoka is now under Teriarch's protection.
+Az'kerash may not harm her.
+  - There is a memorial for Brunkr and Ulrein.
+All are sad.
+Many leave the Inn.
+Some stay.
+  - There are drums.
+The goblins are nearing Liscor.

 ## Volume 1